 Diarrhoea, painful cough, headache, other minor ailments, emergency contraceptives

-- Most pharmacies offer free emergency contraception to women of any age.
-Contact in advance to check
+- Most pharmacies offer free emergency contraception to women.
+Contact in advance to check.

 Limb pain, ear pain, back ache, vomiting, depression, long-term conditions (e.g. diabetes, asthma) or any other complaint that won't go away

-- Plan ahead – make sure you have enough prescribed medicines to last you over the weekends and holiday times
+- Plan ahead – make sure you have enough prescribed medicines to last you over the weekends and holiday period.

 If you feel you need medical help or advice fast but are unsure what to do and don’t think it’s a 999 emergency:

-- The service can also help you if you need a repeat prescription filled urgently when your local pharmacy is closed
+- The service can also help you if you need an emergency supply of your repeat prescription filled urgently, when your local pharmacy is closed.

 Accident and Emergency - choking, severe chest pain, bleeding that won’t stop, loss of consciousness, struggling to breathe and strokes

 - Provides urgent treatment for serious, life-threatening conditions all day, every day.